-SSMMA/CSEDC and the Village of Homewood have demonstrated significant initiative in proactively planning for and efficiently working to establish the implementation framework for transit-oriented development within the south suburban region.
-The Initiative for the Chicago Southland Transit Region - Implementation Study builds upon the success of the Phase 1 initiative to include the preparation of predevelopment work and associated market supportable conceptual development plans for a development site located in proximity to the Metra commuter rail transit station within the Village of Homewood.
-The predevelopment work and plans build off of local initiatives and momentum in the community to evaluate the potential to solicit and attract development interest from the private sector.
-The ultimate goal of the Implementation Study is to assist the community in realizing significant progress towards the creation of viable catalyst projects within the station area.
+SSMMA/CSEDC and the Cities of Oak Forest and Blue Island and the Village of Homewood have demonstrated significant initiative in proactively planning for and efficiently working to establish the implementation framework for transit-oriented development within the south suburban region.
+The Initiative for the Chicago Southland Transit Region - Implementation Study builds upon the success of the Phase 1 initiative to include the preparation of predevelopment work and associated market supportable conceptual development plans for four sites located in proximity to Metra commuter rail transit stations within the Cities of Oak Forest and Blue Island and Village of Homewood.
+The predevelopment work and plans will build off of local initiatives and momentum in each community to evaluate the potential to solicit and attract development interest from the private sector.
+The ultimate goal of the Implementation Study is to assist each community in realizing significant progress towards the creation of viable catalyst projects within the station areas.
 The analysis, plans and implementation steps created as part of this process will be used as a model for implementing additional transit-oriented development throughout the south suburban region.

-Homewood Station Study Area I Location Maps
+Study Area I Location Maps